NeonixRIT/CSEC-CYML-PROJ1/README.md

 7. Flow Duration
 8. Fwd IAT Total

 The only feature this shares with the 4 from the paper is Flow Duration, and even then it's not in the top 4.
-This could potentially be due to my model's bottle neck layer being 8 nodes instead of 4, but even then I would expect Flow IAT Std, Backward Packet Length Std, or Average Package Size to be at least in the top 8 if they were the most influential features.
+This could potentially be due to my model's bottle neck layer being 8 nodes instead of 4, but even then I would expect Flow IAT Std, Bwd Packet Length Std, or Average Package Size to be at least in the top 8 if they were the most influential features.

-For perspective, the paper's top 4 features are listed 7th (Flow Duration), 13th (Flow IAT Std), 24th (Backward Packet Length Std), and 45th (Average Packet Size) when ordered by importance.
+For perspective, the paper's top 4 features are listed 7th (Flow Duration), 13th (Flow IAT Std), 24th (Bwd Packet Length Std), and 45th (Average Packet Size) when ordered by importance.

 Now that I have a trained Autoencoder model, I can extract the encoding layer to compress the 77 inputs into 8.
 I can then train a separate model meant to classify flows as DDoS or BENIGN based on the 8 extracted features from the autoencoder.